Two aftermarket assignments at Ulstein Verft including Windea Leibniz photo Bernhard Schulte Offshore

 Upgrading the offshore wind ship Windea Leibniz

 On 31 October, the service operation vessel Windea Leibniz arrived at Ulstein Verft.
 The accommodation capacity will expand by increasing the number of single cabins from 40 to 60, and Ulstein Verft will also install an adjustable pedestal for more operational flexibility.
-After the upgrade, the ship will be enabled to work as a construction support vessel.
+After the upgrade, the ship will be able to work as a construction support vessel.

 Windea Leibniz skal oppgraderast frå SOV til CSOV.
 Foto: Ulstein Verft.